THE PURCELL

 Kimberly Monaghan

-Kimberly is also a traditionally published author whose credits include Chicago Review Press and Highsmith/Upstart.
-Her book Organic Crafts was featured in US Magazine when it was given to actress Julia Roberts as a gift for her baby shower and referenced in the best-selling book Pregnant with the Stars.
+Kimberly is also a traditionally published author, with credits from Chicago Review Press and Highsmith/Upstart.
+Her book Organic Crafts was featured in US Magazine after it was given to actress Julia Roberts as a baby shower gift, and it was referenced in the best-selling book Pregnant with the Stars.
+She is the host of the award-winning literary citizenship project, Books Uplift.

 Jen Robles